Pete Doherty: Death of Mark Blanco

 In December 2006, actor and magician Mark Blanco died after falling from the first-floor balcony of a flat in Whitechapel belonging to Doherty's friend and literary agent Paul Roundhill, during a party at which Doherty was present.
 After an altercation, Roundhill set Blanco's hat alight, punched him and evicted him from the flat.
 Blanco returned to the flat and was shown on CCTV falling to his death less than a minute later.
 After initial police investigations concluded there were no suspicious circumstances surrounding Blanco's death, a coroner's inquest in October 2007 recorded an open verdict and requested that police reopen the investigation.
 Doherty's bodyguard at the time, Jonathan Jeannevol, revealed he had confessed to police that he pushed Blanco to his death after Doherty had asked Jeannevol to 'have a word' with him; Jeannevol later retracted his confession.
-Doherty, who was not called to give evidence at the inquest, was also seen on CCTV footage passing by Blanco's body and jogging away from the scene before an ambulance arrived.
+Doherty, who was not called to give evidence at the inquest, was also seen on CCTV footage stepping over Blanco's body and jogging away from the scene before an ambulance arrived.

+Within six months of Blanco's death, Doherty returned to the Whitechapel flat to make a video for his song, The Lost Art of Murder.
+At this time he told a music journalist that he believed Blanco must have jumped from the balcony as "an artistic statement".
+Blanco's mother Sheila has described Doherty's behaviour as 'shocking', and said that he has never apologised.

 An eight-month BBC Newsnight investigation in 2012 concluded that CCTV evidence suggested Blanco had been dropped from the balcony rather than jumped or slipped.
 In 2014, Blanco's friend, the comedian Jerry Sadowitz, played a video appeal at the beginning of his UK tour dates from Blanco's mother for the Crown Prosecution Service to reopen the case.
 In 2023, Channel 4 released a documentary about Blanco's death titled Pete Doherty, Who Killed My Son?